rustanacexd/cc-slash-commands/generate-issuefix-tasks.md

-# Rule: Generating a Bugfix Task List from a Bug Brief
+# Rule: Generating an Issuefix Task List from a Issue Brief
-# Purpose: Template for converting bug briefs into actionable remediation task lists with mandatory verification steps
+# Purpose: Template for converting issue briefs into actionable remediation task lists with mandatory verification steps

 ## Goal

-Enable the assistant to transform an evidence-backed bug brief into a structured Markdown task list that guides engineers through reproduction, diagnosis, remediation, validation, and cleanup.
+Enable the assistant to transform an evidence-backed issue brief into a structured Markdown task list that guides engineers through reproduction, diagnosis, remediation, validation, and cleanup.

 ## Output

 - **Format:** Markdown (`.md`)
-- **Location:** `/bugs/tasks/`
+- **Location:** `/issues/tasks/`
-- **Filename:** `bugfix-tasks-[bug-slug].md` (e.g., `bugfix-tasks-checkout-timeout.md`)
+- **Filename:** `issuefix-tasks-[issue-slug].md` (e.g., `issuefix-tasks-checkout-timeout.md`)

 ## Invocation

-- Run `/generate-bugfix-tasks` in Codex CLI.
+- Run `/generate-issuefix-tasks` in Codex CLI.
-- Immediately prompt the user for the path to the bug brief markdown file because the CLI does not pass command arguments.
+- Immediately prompt the user for the path to the issue brief markdown file because the CLI does not pass command arguments.
-- Confirm the file exists and ends with `.md`; if unavailable, gather the bug context interactively before proceeding.
+- Confirm the file exists and ends with `.md`; if unavailable, gather the issue context interactively before proceeding.

 ## Process

-1. **Receive Bug Brief Reference:**
+1. **Receive Issue Brief Reference:**
-   - Ask for the bug brief path, verify its existence, and read it.
+   - Ask for the issue brief path, verify its existence, and read it.
-   - If no file exists, create a quick bug summary from the chat using the `create-bug-brief` process before continuing.
+   - If no file exists, create a quick issue summary from the chat using the `create-issue-brief` process before continuing.

-2. **Deep Analysis of the Bug (Ultrathink):** Before planning tasks, think deeply about:
+2. **Deep Analysis of the Issue (Ultrathink):** Before planning tasks, think deeply about:
    - Determinism of reproduction steps; identify missing data/setup
    - Likely failure domains (backend, frontend, infra, data pipeline)
    - Recent deploys, migrations, or config changes touching those domains